google-marketing-solutions/shape_shifter/README.md

    2. press **r**: (party game) selects random place and show images ( ask users to guess location)
    3. press **a**: (party game) travels to answer and shows country

-## Generate The Demo
+## Customize The Demo

-The demo is already running but if you need to modify it, here is how:
+Pitch your clients with a custom product demo, [here is the source](https://github.com/google-marketing-solutions/shape_shifter/tree/main/demo) and how:

 ```
 python ../bqflow/run.py demo/vorato.json -u ~user.json -p gcp-project -v